rcqls/vdev/README.md

+## vdev.sh script: a development v version

-## Bash script behaving like a development v version running/compiling v files using imported modules both in official version and development version
+Bash script behaving like a development `v` version running/compiling `v` files using imported modules in official version or development version

 ### Installation and configuration